scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 Rather than competing, SCION and SR could potentially complement each other.
 SCION relies on existing intra-domain routing protocols, therefore SR could represent one of the possible intra-domain routing protocols.
 Possible integration of their path-aware properties remain for now an open question.

 TODO: Maybe cite https://datatracker.ietf.org/doc/draft-li-spring-srv6-security-consideration/
+TODO: maybe this paragraph can go at the end, in a paragraph where we discuss SICON vs related work (inclding BGP with colors, semantic routing, ...)

 ## Authentication -  SCION PKI {#pki}
 SCION's control plane messages are all authenticated.
 The verification of those messages relies on a public-key infrastructure (PKI) called the control-plane PKI or CP-PKI.